m-usmananwar/petify/README.md

 ### Pull requests

 Please make sure that you have created pull request for your feature.
-Don't commit directly into master/develop branches.
+Don't commit directly into master/develop branch.